elithaxxor/cam_scam/README.md

 - Fetches and parses public camera links from EarthCam.
 - Provides a simple React component to display these camera links.
+- Integrates Shodan and Wigle APIs for expanded OSINT camera and network data.
+- Includes phone caller identification feature for telecom OSINT.

 ## Installation